-Iroman Hawaii - Power data analysis
+Iroman Hawaii - Power data analysis Data from the Ironman Hawaii 2008

 After having ridden the fastest cycling section last year, the Dane, Torbjørn Sindballe got off his machine in first position again this year.
 He started more aggressively as can be seen on the power readout (see graph below): the performance drops off towards the end and is nowhere near as consistent as last time.
 "I felt as though my form would allow it," explained the 2007 bronze medal man.
 The Viking had a bad time during the run, however and says this was due to a stomach problem.
 The heat was also a problem.
 Despite a clever cooling programme " ice cubes in his gloves, long, net vest top", Torbjørn had a 3° higher chest temperature than the year before.
 He fought through to the finish though and ended up dead beat in 45th place.